Next to be released:

 Obsession.
 Selfishness.
 Cruelty.
 Doppelgängers.
 In these dark, speculative stories—six reprints and six never before published, including the novelette “Girls Tied to Trees”—J.A.W.
 McCarthy explores how far humans and the not-quite-human will go to tame the darkness in their world and within themselves.

 The Mayor of Halloween is Missing!
-(Coming Sept/Oct 2021)
+(Coming Oct 2021)

 The first children’s book from Cemetery Gates Media!

 A silly Halloween adventure with spooky elements for early readers (6-9 years) from debut author Emily S. Sullivan.
 The book will feature illustrations from the author/illustrator of the Jennifer Strange series Cat Scully!

 From Tyler Jones (author of Criterium, The Dark Side of the Room, and Almost Ruth) comes Burn the Plans, a collection featuring fourteen tales of supernatural suspense.

 In “A Sharp Black Line” children go missing whenever a ghostly island appears in the center of a river during a storm, and a father must make a terrible choice.

 Two young brothers are tasked with burying the family dog, and uncover dark family secrets in “Trigger.”

 In “Red Hands” a disturbed man goes on a killing spree, and his childhood friend suspects it has something to do with what they found, many years ago, hidden in a cave.

 A courtroom sketch artist draws the evil she cannot see in “The Devil on the Stand.”